johnathanmitri/cannon_project/README.md

 ```
 pip install pygame
 ```
-Now you can run the game
+Now you can run the game from the root folder of the repository:
 ```
 python canon.py
 ```